-FMT SMF.1 lists the TSF management functions.
-Unauthorised modifying of the exchanged data is addressed, in the first line, by FTP_ITC.1/PACE using FCS COP.1/PACE MAC.
-For PACE secured data exchange, a prerequisite for establishing this trusted channel is a successful PACE Authentication (FIA UID.1/PACE, FIA UAU.1/PACE) FCS CKM.1/DH PACE using possessing the special properties FIA UAU.5/PACE, FIA UAU.6/PACE resp.
-FIA_UAU.6/EAC.
+FIA UAU.5/PACE CAM for PACE CAM protocol) and FCS CKM.4 represent some required specific properties of the protocols used.
+The FMT\SMR.1/PACE lists the roles and the SFR FMT\SMF.1 lists the TSF management functions.
+Unauthorised modifying of the exchanged data is addressed, in the first line, by FTP\ITC.1/PACE using FCS\COP.1/PACE\MAC.
+For PACE secured data exchange, a prerequisite for establishing this trusted channel is a successful PACE Authentication FIA UID.1/PACE, FIA UAU.1/PACE (FIA\UID.1/PACE\CAM, FIA\UAU.1/PACE\CAM\PACE\CAM\Authentication) FCS CKM.1/DH PACE possessing the and special FIA UAU.5/PACE, FIA UAU.6/PACE (FIA UAU.5/PACE CAM, FIA\UAU.6/PACE\CAM for PACE CAM) resp.
+FIA\UAU.6/EAC.
 The trusted channel is established using PACE, Chip Authentication v.1 and Terminal Authentication v.1.
-FDP_RIP.1 requires erasing the values of session keys (here: for KMAC).
+FDP\RIP.1 requires erasing the values of session keys (here: for KMAC).
 The TOE supports the inspection system detect any modification of the transmitted logical travel document data after Chip Authentication v.1.
-The SFR FIA_UAU.6/EAC and FDP_UIT.1/TRM requires the integrity protection of the transmitted data after Chip Authentication v.1 by means of secure messaging implemented by the cryptographic functions according to FCS CKM.1/CA (for the generation of shared secret and for the derivation of the new session keys), FCS_COP.1/CA_ENCand FCS_COP.1/CA_MAC for the ENC_MAC_Mode secure messaging.
-The session keys are destroyed according to FCS CKM.4 after use.
-The SFR FMT_MTD.1/CAPK and FMT_MTD.1/KEY_READ requires that the Chip Authentication Key cannot be written unauthorized or read afterwards.
-The SFR FMT MTD.1/AAPK and FMT MTD.1/KEY READ requires that the Active Authentication Key cannot be written unauthorized or read afterwards.
-The SFR FCS RND.1 represents a general support for cryptographic operations needed.
+The SFR FIA\UAU.6/EAC and FDP\UIT.1/TRM requires the integrity protection of the transmitted data after Chip Authentication v.1 by means of secure messaging implemented by the cryptographic functions according to FCS CKM.1/CA (for the generation of shared secret and for the derivation of the new session keys), and FCS\COP.1/CA\ENCand FCS\COP.1/CA\MAC for the ENC\MAC\Mode secure messaging.
+The session are destroyed according to FCS CKM.4 after use. and FMT MTD.1/KEY READ requires FMT MTD.1/CAPK that Authentication Key cannot be written unauthorized or read afterwards.
+The SFR FMT\MTD.1/AAPK and FMT\MTD.1/KEY\READ requires that the Active Authentication Key cannot be written unauthorized or read afterwards.
+The FMT MTD.1/PACE CAM KEY WRITE SFR and FMT\MTD.1/PACE\CAM\KEY\READ requires that the modular invert of the CA key cannot be written unauthorized or read afterwards.
+The SFR FCS\RND.1 represents a general support for cryptographic operations needed.